 Local unit for research field MATTER

 These goals are pursued beyond institute and center limits by regular funding opportunities and collaboration-as-a-service offerings as well as many more activites.
-At HZDR, a Young Investigator Group led by Dr. Nico Hoffmann and a Helmholtz AI consultant Team led by Dr. Peter Steinbach have been installed.
-Both build the Helmholtz AI Local Unit to support all scientists within the research field matter of the German Helmholtz Association.
+At HZDR, a Helmholtz AI young investigator group led by Dr. Nico Hoffmann and a Helmholtz AI consultant team led by Dr. Peter Steinbach have been installed.
+Both build the Helmholtz AI local unit to support all Helmholtz scientists within research field matter.